leanix/leanix-reporting-cli/README.md

 }
 ```

-For Windows users using IE11 or Edge, follow [this instructions](docs/WinSSL.md).
+For Windows users using IE11 or Microsoft Edge, follow [these instructions](docs/WinSSL.md).

 ### Port of local dev server
 By default the local dev server is hosted on port 8080.
 You can change that in your `lxr.json` via the `"localPort"` setting: